 In Bramberg, Austria, at over two kilometers above sea level, this nighttime experience caps off what is a spectacular ski resort experience.

-There are a total of ten toboggan runs in the arena which combine into one hair-raising 14-kilometer journey from start to finish.
+There are a total of ten toboggan runs in the arena that combine into one hair-raising 14-kilometer journey from start to finish.

 Catch the Smaragbahn lift to the top of the run, taking every second to gather your courage and prepare for the epic ride.